How to Choose the Best Air Conditioner | Research Guide

 Most air conditioners allow you to control the direction of airflow, and some models come with oscillating fans.
 Be sure to keep in mind where air should flow throughout a room when making an AC purchase.
 Moveable vents are particularly useful in rooms with odd shapes.

 Most modern air conditioners have reasonably well-designed exteriors that can help blend into rooms.
 Central AC is the most subtle, followed by split ductless units.
 Portable units can be moved to more convenient locations, but the exhaust hose will still be visible in most cases, and enough room should be left around the unit for safety reasons.
-Window units can blend with with aesthetics but require a significant amount of space outside the window, as well.
+Window units can blend with aesthetics but require a significant amount of space outside the window, as well.
 Be sure to think about space needs when purchasing an AC unit.

 When using window and portable AC units, a often overlooked home security issue can arise.
 For ground level windows, these AC units can provide an opportunity for burglars to enter a home.
 To avoid this, consider installing any additional security add-ons that are frequently included units, use window frame locks, or install window alarms.